maitreverge/minishell_101/ressources/maitreverge/README.md

 }
 ```

-*In this example, the program opens the directory /tmp using opendir and stores the directory stream in dir.
-If opendir succeeds, it prints "Opened the directory /tmp".
-If opendir fails, it prints "Failed to open the directory /tmp.".*
+*In this example, the program opens the directory `/tmp` using `opendir` and stores the directory stream in `dir`.
+If `opendir` succeeds, it prints "Opened the directory /tmp".
+If `opendir` fails, it prints "Failed to open the directory /tmp.".*
-*After it's done with the directory, it closes the directory stream using closedir.*
+*After it's done with the directory, it closes the directory stream using `closedir`.*

 [Back to Summary](#summary)